-For Gaming: Over-Ear Headphones
+For Gaming: Over-ear headphones

 If you’re a gaming fanatic looking to upgrade your system’s sound, I would highly recommend over-ear headphones for the following reasons:

 The over-ear design means a greater isolation factor, minimizing outside noise coming in or your gaming noises going out.
-Additionally, you can expect a more immersive experience as surround sound capabilities are often included with over-ear headphones, providing improved awareness of virtual surroundings, faint sounds in the distance, etc. I would recommend a wired pair rather than Bluetooth or other wireless technologies to never interrupt your gaming experience due to low battery or charge levels.
+Additionally, you can expect a more immersive experience as surround sound capabilities are often included with over-ear headphones, improving awareness of virtual surroundings, faint sounds in the distance, etc. I recommend a wired pair rather than Bluetooth or other wireless technologies to never interrupt your gaming experience due to low battery or charge levels.

 For Office Use: On-Ear Headphones